Cocaethylene: Use in research about combined use of cocaine and alcohol

-Some studies suggest that consuming alcohol in combination with cocaine may be more cardiotoxic than cocaine and "it also carries an 18 to 25 fold increase over cocaine alone in risk of immediate death".
+Some studies suggest that consuming alcohol in combination with cocaine may be more cardiotoxic than cocaine and "also carries an 18-25 fold increase over cocaine alone in the risk of [causing] immediate death".

-Cocaethylene has been used as a biomarker for simultaneous alcohol and cocaine consumption.
+Cocaethylene has been used as a biomarker for simultaneous alcohol and cocaine consumption, often taken from samples of humans wastewater.
 A 2021 study used this technique to show that people who consume alcohol and cocaine together have a higher risk of liver fibrosis.